-Ed Surman, Manager at Mushroom, interviewed Simon Robinson, Commercial Services Manager of Mushroom, about selling his family business Nexus, some years ago, for Ed’s podcast, Business With The Fun Guys.
+Ed Surman, Director at Mushroom, interviewed Simon Robinson, Commercial Services Manager of Mushroom, about selling his family business Nexus, some years ago, for Ed’s podcast, Business With The Fun Guys.
 The podcast interview is available here to listen to, however we’ve taken the main points of Robinson’s teachings and illustrate them here:

 Robinson said the process of selling his family business in the healthcare sector, Nexus, felt like hell as it took blood, sweat and tears to achieve.
 Sometimes he lost heart and felt like it would never end.
-They weren’t in a hurry to sell, which was probably a good thing as it took 4 years to get ready, 18 months from negotiating to signing on the dotted line, plus a 6 month handover period.
+They weren’t in a hurry to sell, which was probably a good thing as it took 4 years to get ready, 18 months from negotiating to signing on the dotted line, plus a 6-month handover period.
 But once it was all over, what did he learn?

 Getting Business Fit For Purpose